SakartveloSoft/api-tools/README.md

 api-tools
 =========

-A helper library for connect or express to generate a set of RESTful routes using a provided object and some conventions
+A helper library for express to generate a set of RESTful routes using a provided object and some conventions